 If you are looking for a cat carrier the cat needs to have enough space to sit or lie in it comfortably but not too large that it has too much space.
+For your comfort, some of these pet carriers will have shoulder straps for when you need to travel on foot.
 Try not to store your cat carrier in the garage out of the cats view as the cat will associate travelling with the car carrier.
 Try keeping it open for them to use as a bed somewhere in the house.

 Dog & Pet Pens

 Dog crates for your dog or pet can be used to keep kittens or puppies to keep them out of mischief and offers a place for them to play safely.
 Having a cover on the play pen can help limit animals from crawling out of the top of the dog pen.
 Dog pens can be used indoors or outdoors.

 Check Out Our Fabric & Metal Dog Cages, Carriers, Pens & Crates!